 “We shouldn’t wait for a crisis to deal with anything.
 It’s like any relationship, a pastor to his people, or a bishop to his priests, or a married couple.
 If you wait until a crisis to talk about things, you’ve waited too long.”

-Barbara Dowding, vice chancellor and Archbishop Miller’s assistant in these meetings, said that while a visit requires a lot of paperwork, it’s a great opportunity.
+Barbara Dowding, vice chancellor and Archbishop Miller’s notary in these meetings, said that while a visit requires a lot of paperwork, it’s a great opportunity.

 “He’ll say ‘What is your biggest challenge?’
 Or ‘What makes you most proud about your parish?’
 It’s a really good two-way conversation.
 He is so interested in everything that it draws people to speak.”